Jeffrey V. Rosenfeld AM, OBE, KStJ

 Community involvement and interests

 Professor Rosenfeld was appointed President, Graduate Union University of Melbourne 2012.
 Elected National Vice-President and State President United Nations Association of Australia (UNAA), August 2001-2004.
 He has served as a Corps Surgeon and District (State) Medical Officer, St John Ambulance (Victoria).
 He was Commissioner of St John Ambulance Australia (Victoria) from December 2001 to June 2005.
-He is a Commander in the Order of St. John (CStJ).
-Professor Rosenfeld was ‘Herald-Sun Victorian of the Year’ 2002.
-He received the inaugural President’s award of the Melbourne High School Old Boys Association for ‘Excellence in Career Achievement’ and was awarded the Commonwealth Centenary Medal in May 2003.
-He was awarded Honorary Membership of Chadstone/East Malvern Rotary in June 2007, the Melbourne Rotary Vocational Service Award, 2008, ‘Paul Harris Fellow’ 2011 and Paul Harris Fellow with Sapphire from Bentleigh Rotary 2012.
-He was awarded the prestigious ‘Monash Medal’ in 2012.
-He was appointed to the Board of Directors of the Sir Edward ‘Weary’ Dunlop Medical Research Foundation in 2009.
+He was promoted to Knight of Grace in the Order of St. John (KStJ) in October 2014.
+Professor Rosenfeld was ‘Herald-Sun Victorian of the Year' 2002.
+He received the inaugural President's award of the Melbourne High School Old Boys Association for ‘Excellence in Career Achievement' and was awarded the Commonwealth Centenary Medal in May 2003.
+He was awarded Honorary Membership of Chadstone/East Malvern Rotary in June 2007, the Melbourne Rotary Vocational Service Award, 2008, ‘Paul Harris Fellow' 2011 and Paul Harris Fellow with Sapphire from Bentleigh Rotary 2012.
+He was awarded the prestigious ‘Monash Medal' in 2012.
+He was appointed to the Board of Directors of the Sir Edward ‘Weary' Dunlop Medical Research Foundation in 2009.
 Principal clarinet Australian Doctors Orchestra and Corpus Medicorum Chamber Orchestra.
 Patron-in-Chief of Victorian Association of Jewish Ex-Servicemen and Women (VAJEX), August 2008, Patron of Victorian Branch Royal Australian Army Medical Corps Association, February 2010, Patron of Federal Association of Jewish Ex-Service Men and Women, May 2013.
 Australian National Academy of Music (ANAM) Ambassador 2012.

 Telephone: 9076 3716